mahir/dataviz-tools-libs/readme.md

 #Data Visualization Tools and Resources

-What follows is a list of data visualization tools and resources that Hacks/Hackers Jozi members have used and toyed with in both personal and professional projects.
+List of data visualization tools and resources grouped according functionality.

-The tools are grouped according functionality and will be updated whenever new ones are found.

 ##Interactive Charts and Infographics